 How to Order Certificates

-If you need to order a birth or death record from a different state, please click here to visit the National Center for Health Statistics website for contact information.
+If you need to order a birth or death record from a different state, please visit the National Center for Health Statistics "Where to Write" web page for contact information.

 Marriage and divorce records are NOT maintained by the Bureau of Vital Statistics.
 Certified copies of marriage licenses and divorce decrees can only be obtained from the county where the event was recorded.